Vistara: Fleet development

 Vistara took delivery of its first aircraft at New Delhi on 25 September 2014.
 The airline took delivery of the last of its thirteen original Airbus A320 aircraft in October 2016.
 In March 2015, Phee Teik Yeoh announced that the airline was planning to procure an unspecified number of both narrow-body and wide-body aircraft to enhance the domestic network and launch international flights within two years.
 Vistara inducted nine former Jet Airways Boeing 737-800 to its fleet following its grounding.

 Vistara returned two of these planes in January 2020 and the remaining 737-800NG were retired by July 2023.
-It ordered of six 787-9 aircraft with Boeing.
+It ordered six 787-9 aircraft from Boeing.
 The first of these Dreamliners were delivered in February 2020 and the second one in August 2020.
 The airline received its 50th Airbus A320neo aircraft in December 2023.
 Lastly, it received its seventh and final 787-9 in March 2024, bringing its total fleet count to 70.